 As Seattle increasingly becomes a playground for the rich, what’s at stake this year is who runs Seattle — Amazon and big business or working people.
 Winning rent control for Seattle will take standing up to the wealthy developers raking in record profits off sky-high rents and price gouging.
 Taxing Amazon and big business to fund tens of thousands of new affordable homes every year will require building powerful movements.

-Already, corporate PACs have amassed an unprecedented warchest of a million dollars, with $200,000 from Amazon alone.
-This year, big business has made it clear that they want ‘anybody but Kshama Sawant’ for District 3.
+This year, corporate PACs amassed an unprecedented war chest of over four million dollars, with $1.5 million from Amazon alone.
+Big business has made it clear that they want ‘anybody but Kshama Sawant’ for District 3.
 Why?
-Because they know that Kshama's socialist City Council office has not only been unshakably accountable to working people — we’ve been incredibly effective.
+Because they know that our socialist City Council office has not only been unshakably accountable to working people — we’ve been incredibly effective.

 Let’s continue to fight for historic victories.
 A crucial part of that will be defending our seat for working people on the City Council this year.
 Can you chip in $15, $50, or $150 today to our re-election campaign?